Murali-group/PathLinker/README.md

   * Nicholas Sharp (nsharp3@vt.edu)
   * T. M. Murali (tmmurali@cs.vt.edu) [**corresponding author**]

-### Relevant Publications
-  * Pathways on Demand: Automated Reconstruction of Human Signaling Networks.
-Anna Ritz, Christopher L. Poirel, Allison N. Tegge, Nicholas Sharp, Allison Powell, Kelsey Simmons, Shiv D. Kale, and T. M. Murali Virginia Tech, Blacksburg, VA. *Manuscript under review*.
-  * Poirel, C. L., Rodrigues, R. R., Chen, K. C., Tyson, J. J., & Murali, T. M. (2013).
-Top-down network analysis to drive bottom-up modeling of physiological processes. *Journal of Computational Biology*, 20(5), 409-418.

 ### Overview

   PathLinker is a method for reconstructing signaling pathways from protein interaction and regulatory networks.
-Consider a protein-protein interaction network represented as a directed, unweighted graph.
+Consider a protein-protein interaction network represented as a directed graph.
 The network may contain physical, signaling, and regulatory interactions between pairs of proteins.
 Given a query composed of a set of receptors and a set of transcription factors in this network that represent the "sources" and